hirohiro2255/signup-form/HOW_APP_WORKS.md

     Runtime->>Update: Sends "Password" message when typing password Update->>Runtime: Returns model with updated password string Runtime->>View: Renders view with updated model

+    View->>Runtime: Triggers "Submit" message<br />when "CLAIM YOUR FREE TRIAL" button is clicked Runtime->>Update: Sends "Submit" message with current model Update->>Runtime: Returns model with some updated error models(do some validation) Runtime->>View: Renders view with updated model(display some error status if any)
 ```